 If you are looking for the best things to do in Whistler in Summer then you are in the right place!
 Whistler is one of the best resorts in North America and the number one resort in Canada.
 But it is not just a ski resort.
 It actually receives more visitors in the summer months than in the ski season in the winter!
 In the summer, visitors take advantage of dozens of Whistler summer activities.
-They hike, bike, paddle, golf, swim, and take advantage of world class dining, a pedestrian-friendly village and a ski resort vibe!
+They hike, bike, paddle, golf, swim, and take advantage of world-class dining, a pedestrian-friendly village and a ski resort vibe!

-Whistler offers stunning glacier-fed lakes, its old-growth forest walking, hiking and biking trails, golf courses, West Coast beauty, as well as the jagged mountain alpine on two side by side mountains, Whistler and Blackcomb.
+Whistler offers stunning glacier-fed lakes, its old-growth forest walking, hiking and biking trails, golf courses, and West Coast beauty, as well as the jagged mountain alpine on two side by side mountains, Whistler and Blackcomb.
 These are connected at mid-mountain by the PEAK 2 PEAK Gondola and meet at the bottom in Whistler village.

 I have visited Whistler at all times of the year and I still cannot decide if I like it more in the winter or the summer.
-But I am honestly leaning towards summer.
+But I am honestly leaning toward summer.
 There is nothing better than being able to bike all over town, enjoy the alpine lakes and take in the European vibe of this wonderful place.

 Whether it is your first visit to Whistler or you come back year after year, by the time you get to the bottom of this post, your itinerary will be packed full of epic things to do in Whistler in the summer!